shreyansh-sawarn/Docker-Intro/README.md

 A few important points:

 - Don't use `sudo` because running a Dockerfile creates an image with super user permissions by default.
-If you want to run commands as a user in the Dockerfile and to use `sudo`, you will have to install it with `apt install` first and configure it accordingly.
+If you want to run commands as a user in the Dockerfile and to use `sudo`, you will have to install it with `apt install sudo` first and configure it accordingly.
 - A Dockerfile must not require user input in any commands/instructions during build because if they do, the Dockerfile will fail to build.
 Instead, automatically accept(input -yes/y in command), for example `apt install -y curl`.
 - It is good practice to make several installs at once (and even several statements) to save build time.
 You can use `\` to continue on a new line and `&&` to run another command after the last one succeeds.
 For example: